Court Slams Army’s Failure to Study Dakota Access Pipeline

 WASHINGTON (CN) — The D.C.
 Circuit ruled against the government Tuesday for letting developers build a massive pipeline beneath Sioux lands in the Dakotas without an environmental impact study.

-It’s a win environmentalists and a Sioux tribe called Standing Rock, and one whose full ramifications are still in flux as those parties fight in District Court for an injunction that could grind the Dakota Access Pipeline to a halt.
+It’s a win for environmentalists and a Sioux tribe called Standing Rock, and one whose full ramifications are still in flux as those parties fight in District Court for an injunction that could grind the Dakota Access Pipeline to a halt.

 “We are pleased that the D.C.
 Circuit affirmed the necessity of a full environmental review, and we look forward to showing the U.S. Army Corps of Engineers why this pipeline is too dangerous to operate,” Standing Rock Sioux Tribe Chairman Mike Faith said in a statement.